Supporting active journeys to school

 - Incorporate signed cycle routes, quiet roads and traffic calmed areas into you bike to school journey using our area cycle map.

-- During the winter months encourage your child to wear a reflective band around their body or a high visibility vest.
+- During the winter months you and your child/ren could wear a reflective band around their body or a high visibility vest.
 Scooter and bike lights should be used for every journey this time of year.

 - Check the weather before you travel and ensure your child is wearing suitable waterproof and cold weather clothing if necessary.